 UNE Online is now offering Doctor of Education students the opportunity to transfer up to four, three-credit courses from their previous post-master’s coursework (taken within the last five years) into the Ed.D program.

 Students who transfer four three-credit courses into the Doctor of Education program have the potential to graduate in just over two years.

-Doctor of Education Course Descriptions
+Doctor of Education Curriculum and Course Descriptions

 Each course is eight weeks long, with two courses per 16 week semester.
 Each course includes small group interactive work.